openstack/nova-specs/specs/rocky/approved/placement-forbidden-traits.rst

 More specifics below.

-.. note:: This spec does not enumerate any changes required in nova-scheduler's
+.. note:: Although this spec does not enumerate any changes required in
-          handling of flavor extra specs or image metadata to pass not-required traits to the placement API.
-Such work should be explained in its own spec.
-However, the existing handling of traits in Nova is important when considering the syntax; see the alternative below.
+          nova-scheduler's handling of flavor extra specs or image metadata to pass not-required traits, we plan that the format will mirror the format used for required traits and be ``trait:$TRAIT_NAME=forbidden``.

 Alternatives
 ------------